samkusin/clemens_iigs/docs/Plan.md

 * Test ROM iteration?
 * Ghosting banks?
 * IWM 3.5" read write support
-* VGC Pass 3: SHGR
+* VGC Pass 4: SHGR
 * Ensoniq!
 * ADB Mouse on Keypad Feature
-* Flashing characters
 * clipboard (paste)

 ## DONE

+* C01F 80COL yes/no state
+* HGR -> TEXT fix
+* Fixed bad TYA instruction for 16-bit A <- 8-bit Y register
+  * a 2 day headache to debug a monitor memory set issue
+  * ended up affecting boot time (faster now)
+  * This could've been caught by tests...
 * 80 column text (PR#3)
 * look at typing to see if there are bugs and fix them at the basic prompt
 * test cold reset